Exelis Inc.

-Exelis Inc. was a global aerospace, defense, information and services company created in October 2011 as a result of the spinoff of ITT Corporation's defense business into an independent, publicly traded company.
+Exelis Inc. was an American aerospace, defense, information and services company created in October 2011 as a result of the spinoff of ITT Corporation's defense business into an independent, publicly traded company.
 The company was headquartered in Tysons Corner, Virginia, USA and was led by CEO and President David F. Melcher.
 The Washington Post highlighted Exelis as a top company in the Washington, D.C. region in 2011.
 It was acquired by the Harris Corporation for $4.75 billion in 2015.
+Harris Corporation is now L3Harris.

+In 2023, PASSUR Aerospace acquired an exclusive, perpetual license to market and support the L3Harris Symphony® for Airports suite.
+This acquisition integrated Symphony’s airport operational software—including ADS-B surface vehicle tracking - VMAT, noise management and billing tools—with PASSUR’s existing data and decision-support platform ARiVA to provide enhanced, comprehensive operations intelligence services to airports and airlines.